FredericoBresani/Applications/calculadora/README.md

 # Calculator
 #
 #
-# This calculator were built with only JAVASCRIPT, CSS and HTML
-# Essa calculadora foi feita somente com JAVASCRIPT, CSS e HTML
+US - This calculator were built with only JAVASCRIPT, CSS and HTML BR - Essa calculadora foi feita somente com JAVASCRIPT, CSS e HTML